 Charles Drelincourt Mathews

 Charles Thompson Mathews, the eldest son, also never married nor had children.
-He first gained notoriety in the field of architecture following the publication of two books, The Story of Architecture and The Renaissance Under the Valois; both publications were largely successful and were utilized as textbooks on the subject of architecture at schools such as Yale, Harvard, and Columbia.
-Charles T. Thompson is known to have designed the Lady Chapel in St. Patrick’s Cathedral in New York City.
+He became well-known in the field of architecture following the publication of two books, The Story of Architecture and The Renaissance Under the Valois; both publications were largely successful and were utilized as textbooks on the subject of architecture at universities such as Yale, Harvard, and Columbia.
+Charles T. Mathews is known to have designed the Lady Chapel in St. Patrick’s Cathedral in New York City.

 Harold Chauncey Mathews was born in 1871 and was the youngest of the four children.
 In 1904, he married Miss Edith Churchill Candee.
 Edith’s mother, Helen, was a well-known and respected author, interior decorator, and women’s rights activist.
-She perhaps is best remembered for her account on surviving the Titanic in 1912, where she gave the first-published account of the tragedy where she shared a lifeboat with the “Unsinkable” Molly Brown.
-After arriving in New York via the Carpathia, she retreated to her in-law’s estate, Elm Park in Norwalk, to recover from the broken ankle, which occurred while entering lifeboat number 6.
+She perhaps is best remembered for her account on surviving the Titanic sinking in 1912.
+Helen gave the first-published account of the tragedy where she shared a lifeboat with the “Unsinkable” Molly Brown.
+After arriving in New York via the Carpathia, she retreated to her in-law’s estate, Elm Park in Norwalk, to recover from a broken ankle, which occurred while entering lifeboat number 6.
 Harold and Edith had four children.

 When Charles T. Mathews passed away in January 1934, Florence Mathews retained their 5th Avenue Townhouse, but chose to make the “Norwalk House” her full-time residence, despite the enormous costs in maintaining and running such a large estate.
 At the time of her death four years later, only Harold remained.
 Harold, along with Lillie’s two daughters, Florence Courtnay and Edith Martin Mossman, first leased the estate in 1939 to the City of Norwalk and, in 1941, the city purchased the property using a State Bond for “park-purposes.”